HackYourFuture/Node.js/week3/README.md

-> Please help us improve and share your feedback!
-If you find better tutorials or links, please share them by opening a Pull Request.

 # HackYourFuture Node.js - Reading material week 3

-## Today's Meal
+## Agenda

 1. Recap last Week
-2. Homework
+2. Previous homework
-3. Q&A
-4. Other topics
-5. Typescript vs ES6, transpiling javascript
+3. Questions & answers (Q&A)
-7. Testing with Postman
+4. Testing with Postman
-8. MVC model
-9. Express vs native http library
+5. Express.js vs native `http` library
-6. Building a REST web API for Todos
+6. Building a REST API for To-dos

-## Check out the database repository [here](https://github.com/HackYourFuture/database)
-And find out how you can prepare for the first database lecture, Jason and Rob have provided a nice Lynda playlist so we can have a flying kick off.
+7. Homework

 # TODO API

 This is an Express application using `bodyParser` middleware to convert the request body to JSON.

 There are currently four actions: